-The Bhagavad-gita (11.32) states that time is a manifestation of the divine, specifically as the all-devouring manifestation.
-Just as God’s will can’t be thwarted, the flow of time and the destruction it brings about can also not be thwarted.
+The Bhagavad-gita (11.32) states that time is a manifestation of the divine; time manifests the divine’s omnipotent destructive power.
+Just as God’s will can’t be thwarted, the flow of time with its attendant destruction can’t be thwarted.

 Thankfully however, we can save ourselves from this destruction if we strive to do during our finite lifespan something that transcends destruction.
 The best such something is pursuing our spiritual evolution and help others pursue their spiritual evolution.

-Gita wisdom explains that we all recoil from thoughts of our mortality because such thoughts are unnatural for us.
-Why unnatural?
-Because we are at our core indestructible spiritual beings, souls, who are parts of the supreme spiritual being, Krishna.
+Gita wisdom explains that we are at our core indestructible spiritual beings, souls, who are parts of the supreme spiritual being, Krishna.
 By linking with him in love, we are meant to attain life in his abode where we relish eternity and ecstasy.

 If we use our time to love and serve Krishna – and to center our whole life on such loving service – such time will be an investment that will give us the return of immortal life.

 - Why do we recoil from thoughts of our mortality?

 - How can we best use our time?